MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_addassets.md

 ![cg-addnewassetcreatenewpageedit.png](media/cg-addnewassetcreatenewpageedit.png)

 7. Click **Publish**.
-8. Return to the Custom Learning Administration page.
+8. Return to the **Custom Learning Administration** page.
 9. Fill out the remainder of the properties for the asset, and then click **Save Asset.**

 ### Enter the URL
+With the **Enter the URL** option, you provide a title for the Asset, then click **Enter the URL** to specify the SharePoint page you want to add to the playlist.

 1. If the playlist isn't open for editing, from the **Custom Learning Administration** page, click the playlist you wish to edit.
 2. To add a new asset to a playlist, click **New Asset**.
-3. Enter a title, in this example “Custom Playlist Introduction”, and then click **Enter URL**.
+3. Enter a title.
+In this example, enter “Custom Playlist Introduction”, and then click **Enter URL**.

 ![cg-newplaylistasseturl.png](media/cg-newplaylistasseturl.png)